Gallerie dell'Accademia di Venezia

 * Want to combine culture and fun?
 Skip the Lines at the Venice Accademia Galleries AND at the Hard Rock Cafe!
 We have been noticing how very popular the Hard Rock Cafe is for traveling families and the younger crowd - so we did something about what may seem an unusual venue for us.
 As of today, you can choose to book your fast access ticket for the Venice Accademia Galleries, skipping the lines, and including a fantastic lunch (or dinner) at the Hard Rock Cafe of the city!
 With our ticket in hand you will be seated at the first available table.

-Audio guides are available in Italian, English, French, German, Japanese, and Spanish.
+ATTENTION: By selecting "audioguide" visit will also include this service; audioguides are available in Italian, English, French, German, Japanese and Spanish.

 This reservation is made through an agency authorized by Teleart, official licensee of Venice Museums.